 Smart Apps and Travel Tips for Italy in the Fall

-Affiliate Disclosure: This page contains links that may earn us a commission from the Awin affiliate advertising program.
+Affiliate Disclosure: This page contains links that may earn us a commission from the Amazon Associates, CJ and ShareASale affiliate advertising programs.
 Opinions and conclusions are our own.

 Choosing our flights

 Since we love visiting Tuscany, we have always flown into Florence.
 Florence has a small but decent airport, with connections to many different cities in Europe, but it can be expensive and limiting.